 - Collisions with other balloons

-If you suffered injuries due to a hot air balloon accident, you may have a viable claim for civil damages from the balloon pilot or operating company.
-Potential damages include medical expenses, lost wages, pain and suffering, and attorney’s fees.
-While the hot air balloon tour guides would like to convince you that hot air balloon accidents are freak accidents, this is not the case.
+In the event of injuries resulting from a hot air balloon incident, you could potentially pursue a valid civil damages claim against either the balloon pilot or the operating company.
+Potential damages include medical expenses, lost wages, pain and suffering, and attorney's fees.
+While the hot air balloon tour guides would like to convince you that hot air balloon accidents are freak accidents, this is untrue.
 Most hot air balloon accidents occur due to pilot negligence.
 Negligence occurs when the pilot fails to exercise the proper level of care when flying the balloon.

-If you were injured in a hot air balloon accident, you need a personal injury attorney who is well-versed in Federal Aviation Administration regulations and civil liability law.
-The Law Offices of Edward Smith has focused solely on personal injury cases since 1993.
-To discover why our law firm is known as the “personal” personal injury law firm, contact The Law Offices of Edward Smith today to schedule a free initial consultation at (800) 404-5400.
-Or in Sacramento at 916-921-6400.
+If you were injured in a hot air balloon accident, you need a personal injury attorney well-versed in Federal Aviation Administration regulations and civil liability law.
+The Edward A Smith Law Offices has focused solely on personal injury cases since 1992.
+To discover why our law firm is known as the "personal" personal injury law firm, contact The Edward A Smith Law Offices today to schedule a free initial consultation at (916) 921-6400 or (800) 404-5400.